Point of Sale and Malware

 One of the latest victims in the USA was caused by a POS vendor.
 The breach was caused when an attacker obtained the username and password used by the POS vendor for remote support – POS dealers generally have some type of remote support for their clients.
-Help Net Security have detailed the breach, as has Brian Krebs.
+Brian Krebs has detailed the breach.

 The structure of a POS system usually consists of terminals (also known as registers) and a back of office server that processes the card data.
 The terminals and the server usually run Windows as the operating system.
 The operating system is not an issue though: attackers are often skilled in several operating systems apart from Windows.
 The POS server has access to the internet to enable the transfer of card details.
 The card details are encrypted before transmission over the internet, as the internet is considered to be an insecure medium.
 The card details are typically not encrypted over the local network.
 This opens up an attack if a network sniffer is on the local network.
 A bigger issue is if the POS server has access to email and the web.
 Malware (if installed on the terminal) presents a threat to a POS system.
 Malware RAM scrapers (in particular) are effective because they extract card details before they are encrypted.